denten-books/plain-text/4-chapter.md

 "initially a house, a domicile, and address," but also *archons*, or "those who commanded" [@derrida_archive_1995, 9].
 In Derrida's understanding, the archive is thus both a location and a power structure.
-And ultimately, it is an institution, like the Freud Museum, where his paper was first presented.
+And ultimately, it is an institution, like the Freud Museum, where *Archive Fever" was first presented.

 Consider by contrast Krapp's dingy collection.
 It is hardly an institution---it receives neither grants nor visitors, and Krapp himself is hardly a proper